julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] Made the item and exit list italic to distinguish them as state rather than story
 - [TECHNICAL TASK] Check for syntax issues with model text at build time - see config/verifyDataFiles.sh, run by ant task n custom_rules.xml
   - Non unique ids
+- [TECHNICAL TASK] Compress all pngs in both TTA1 and TTA2 with tinypng.com. map reveals for TTA2 have been done already.
 - [DEV] Waypoints added to allow the player to skip ahead through the story, only for debug builds, through extra menu items.

 TTA2 only